The Medieval Book in the K-12 Classroom

-Pairs of graduate and advanced undergraduate students, when possible in period costume (rented from the Guthrie Theater at a reduced rate, the costumes greatly enhanced K-12 students' interest in the program), visit schools and demonstrate making medieval books with authentic material (parchment, quill pens, gold leaf, inks).
-The students can then actually use the materials during follow-up sessions with their teachers, who receive training in presenting a unit on "Medieval Inventions: The Book and its Parts" and are introduced to the rare-book resources available at the U of M for low-cost field trips.
+Pairs of graduate and advanced undergraduate students, when possible in period costume (rented from the Guthrie Theater at a reduced rate, the costumes greatly enhanced K-12 students' interest in the program), visit schools and demonstrate making medieval books with authentic material (parchment, lapis lazuli, inks).

 The program presents the book (by contrast with the ancient roll) as a medieval invention with remarkably useful features: pages which can easily be turned, forward and back, to quickly compare content of different pages; title page; table of contents; running heads; rubrics; footnotes, glossary, and index.

 The teams demonstrate writing with a quill on parchment, using black as well as red (rubrication) ink; ruling and laying out features on a page, including text, marginal notes, illuminated capital letters to mark divisions in the text; gilding of important capital letters; consulting running heads, index, glossary, etc. The teams bring with them a parchment page from an actual medieval book which the children are allowed to examine and touch.

-Teacher feedback has indicated that inner-city students are drawn into a more intimate relationship with books if they had the chance to participate in making them by hand.
+Teacher feedback has indicated that students are drawn into a more intimate relationship with books if they had the chance to participate in making them by hand.
 Through visual, auditory, and tactile contact with real historic books, students will begin to notice and understand how the book—a medium many know less well than, for example, the computer—is organized to provide many kinds of useful information and deserves careful examination.
 According to classroom teachers, students' new knowledge about the process of book production may well stimulate a new appreciation for books themselves and for reading.